What Is Mesothelioma Virotherapy?

 Benefits of Virotherapy for Mesothelioma

-Like other new mesothelioma treatments, virotherapy works to target cancer cells specifically, leaving healthy cells unaffected so that the immune system remains intact.
-The remaining healthy cells then work with the virus to restore the immune system and fight off cancer in the body.
+Like other new mesothelioma treatments, virotherapy targets cancer cells and leaves healthy cells unaffected.
+The healthy cells then work with the virus to restore the immune system and fight off cancer in the body.

-Virotherapy also stimulates the effects of chemotherapy and radiation, which typically hinder healthy cells.
-Virotherapy acts as a natural defense mechanism—a process needed to attack not only the injected tumor, but the surrounding pathogens as well.
+Virotherapy also stimulates the effects of chemotherapy and radiation, which typically affect healthy cells.
+Virotherapy acts as a natural defense mechanism that attacks not only cancer cells but the surrounding pathogens as well.

-- Allows for healthy cells to remain intact by only targeting those cells with pathogens
+- Allows for healthy cells to remain intact by only targeting cells with pathogens

 - Preserves and stimulates the immune system, signaling a viral antitumor response to destroy remaining cancerous cells

-Doctors continue to test new viruses to use in virotherapy for mesothelioma.
-The varying types of diseases that can be modified and issued to patients may eventually be a major break in treating patients with this aggressive type of cancer.
+Oncology researchers continue to test new viruses to use in oncolytic viral therapy for mesothelioma.
+The varying types of diseases that can be modified and given to patients may eventually be a major breakthrough in treating patients with this aggressive type of cancer.

-Currently, HSV (herpes simplex virus) and the measles are being evaluated and modified as mesothelioma treatment.They’re currently in their first and second phases of clinical trials.
-Both viruses are injected intrapleurally (into the chest cavity).
+Currently, HSV (herpes simplex virus) and oncolytic measles viruses are being evaluated and modified to treat pleural mesothelioma.
+Early clinical trials studying both are ongoing.
+These virus therapies are injected intrapleurally (into the chest cavity).

 Virotherapy Side Effects

-Virotherapy is an important, emerging mesothelioma treatment with the potential to extend patient survival.
-With the ability to natively select and eliminate tumor cells, it is one of the most prominent treatments in expanding research for mesothelioma.
+Virotherapy is an emerging mesothelioma treatment with the potential to extend patient survival.
+Its ability to select and eliminate tumor cells makes it one of the most promising treatments for mesothelioma.